lluisalemanypuig/box-wrapping/README.md

 from the course's webpage during the second semester of academic year 2017-2018.
 A report explaining the contents of this repository can be found [here](https://github.com/lluisalemanypuig/box-wrapping/blob/master/report.pdf).

-This project was graded with:
-* Constraint Programming: 10/10
-* Linear Programming: 9/10
-* Satisfiability: 10/10

 ## Constraint programming (CP)

 The Constraint Programming approach consists on implementing a mathematical model using